Last Updated on by Michael Brockbank

 How does this help you?
 By showing you what visitors are finding the most important within the article.
 This can help you write new and more in-depth pieces of content to keep those visitors reading.

 There’s a number of ways you can add tracking to internal links.
 You could also install heatmapping plugins and get a visual of where visitors are clicking in the table of contents.

 Potential to Improve Bounce Rates

 Your on-page time isn’t the only metric that is impacted by a table.
 Keep in mind, you have a very short amount of time to convince someone to stay on your site.
 And a list of headers may prevent some of those people from “bouncing” out.

 That’s because the table should highlight the vital components of the topic.
 Instead of forcing someone to skim, he or she can just click the link in the table and be taken directly to the information.

 On the other hand, the visitor can also see that the article does not contain the information he or she is seeking.
 At which point, a bounce will most likely occur.
 However, I find the potential to gain a viewer is better than not having a table at all.

-Creating a Table of Contents with WordPress
+How to Create a Table of Contents in WordPress

 More than one-third of sites on the Internet are powered by WordPress.
 That’s because it’s incredibly powerful, flexible, and customizable.
 In this case, it also offers a couple of easy ways to add a content table.